 2. You don’t have health insurance in your home country

-If you don’t have health insurance in your home country, you must apply for Croatian health insurance within 8 days of obtaining temporary residence although it is not unusual that the police will require you to sign up for a policy before approving your residency application.
+If you don’t have health insurance in your home country, you must apply for Croatian health insurance within 8 days of obtaining temporary residence, although it is not unusual that the police will require you to sign up for a policy before approving your residency application.

-If they want you to have health insurance before your application is approved, in many cases travel insurance will cover this requirement.
+If they want you to have health insurance before your application is approved, in many cases, travel insurance will cover this requirement.

-Go to the HZZO administration office nearest to your address in Croatia.
+To sign up, go to the HZZO administration office nearest to your address in Croatia.
 You’ll need the following documents to apply for state health insurance:

 - HZZO’s application form (You will get it at HZZO’s administration office)